vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 #### 3.4.2 MULTILIST (Multi-Choice Enumeration)

 The MULTILIST type accommodates parameters allowing multiple selections.
-The special property `!COUNT` returns the number of selections.
+The special property accessor `!COUNT` returns the number of selections.
+IPFLang uses the exclamation mark (`!`) as the property accessor to distinguish property access from other syntactic elements and to provide visual emphasis for these computed properties, which derive values from the underlying data rather than representing stored values directly.

 ```
 DEFINE MULTILIST Countries AS 'Select validation countries'